Overnight Farm Experience for Groups

 For longer programs or altered itineraries please call us for pricing.

 > Vous souhaitez une experience en Français !?
 Appelez-nous pour vous assurez d'avoir un instructeur Francophone.

 Because the farm is an active and dynamic place the activities scheduled may change or become more awesome.
 We like to have the flexibility to engage your group in special farm activities when they happen.

 Visiting the farm, like going on a wilderness camping trip, involves carrying out any garbage you make.
 We feel producing garbage should not be a part of your farm experience, and this garbage free challenge is a great opportunity for your group to think about their environmental impact!
-We do have a recycling and compost available.
+We do have a compost available.